toBeOfUse/bundle-md/README.md

 # Bundle.md

 This is a command-line tool that will traverse a repository, find its README.md and CONTENTS.md files, and bundle them into a single Markdown document.
+The result looks like this:

 ![example](sample.png)